yhatt/jsx-slack/docs/block-elements.md

 - `value` (optional): A string value to send to Slack App when choose item.
 Use its content string as value if omitted.
 - `selected` (optional): A boolean value to indicate initially selected option(s). _It will work only when the parent `<Select>` did not define `value` prop._
+- `description` (optional): A string value for the secondary description label of the item.
+The description appears next to the item label in small gray text.
+It must up to 75 characters.

 ### <a name="user-content-optgroup" id="optgroup"></a> `<Optgroup>`: Group of menu items